ACEnglish/paragraph/README.md

 * Docker's `ENTRYPOINT` has been replaced with a helper script `src/sh/run_paragraph.sh`

-* This script currently assumes you've already bulid the json reference vcf and it's provided as an input (this removes the graph creation time to speed up paragraph)
+* This script currently assumes you've already bulit the json reference vcf and it's provided as an input (this removes the graph creation time to speed up paragraph)

 * `src/python/bin/multigrmpy.py` is edited to use the input vcf as a template vcf and create a vcf output, even though